samuelhimmelstrup/good-tape-test/README.md

 ## Prototype

-I have also included a simple prototype of an Named Entity Recognition (NER) feature, which could help users with anonymization and GDRP compliance.
+I have also included a simple prototype of a Named Entity Recognition (NER) feature, which could help users with anonymization and GDRP compliance.

 The genereal idea is that:

-- we use a NER model to find all named entities (or perhaps just enitites of the types that the user wants to see).
+- we use a NER model to find all named entities (or perhaps just entities of the types that the user wants to see).
 - we present the entities to the user, with the option to provide an alias for each
 - we can then apply these changes in the entire transcript
 - user can now download an anonymized transcript